KseniaSOS/Guess-the-Company/README.md

 ## Browser Compatibility

-The IQ KIDS website can work properly on Google Chrome, Microsoft Edge and Safari.
+The Quiz Guess the Company can work properly on Google Chrome, Microsoft Edge and Safari.
 The site has the same functionality, appearance and responsiveness on different devices with different sizes.

 ## Known Bugs